Don’t let a little Ballarat rain dampen your spirits!

-So, when it’s wet outside, head indoors and let the locals treat you to something a little more warming.
+When it’s wet outside, head indoors and let the locals treat you to something a little more warming.

-Put your feet up, relax and take Ballarat at a slower pace.
-It’s truly the best way to make the most of a rainy day.
+Put your feet up, relax and take Ballarat at a slower pace – it’s truly the best way to make the most of a rainy day.

 Wander the Art Gallery of Ballarat